VCOliver/PyMake/README.md

 # PyMake

-PyMake is a Python script designed to streamline the generation of `CMakeLists.txt` files for small projects.
-It simplifies project setup by providing an easy-to-use command-line interface to configure CMake options for various programming languages and standards.
+PyMake is a Python-based command-line tool designed to simplify the process of generating and managing `CMakeLists.txt` files for small projects.
+It offers a modular and extensible interface for project creation and building.

 ## Features

-- Supports multiple programming languages:
+- **Commands**:
+  - `create`: Set up a new CMake project with configurable options.
+  - `build`: Build the project with optional cleaning of the build directory.
+- **Supported Languages**:
   - C++ (`CXX`)
   - C
   - C#
   - CUDA
   - Objective-C (`OBJC`)
   - Objective-C++ (`OBJCXX`)
-- Configurable C++ standards:
+- **C++ Standards**:
   - 98, 3, 11, 14, 17, 20, 23
-- Flexible project versioning.
-- Options to:
+- **Flexible Options**:
-  - Require or not require a specific C++ standard.
-  - Enable or disable compiler-specific extensions.
+  - Specify compiler standards, require or skip version enforcement, enable/disable compiler extensions.
-- Automatically sets up source (`src/`) and include (`include/`) directories based on the current working directory.
+  - Automatically create default project directories (`src`, `include`, `build`).
+  - Verbose output for detailed step tracking.

 ## Installation